-Spring 2021 Applications Open Soon!
+Spring 2021 Applications Are Now Open!

 Are you going to be a freshman, sophomore, junior, or senior in High School next year?
 Do you like to challenge yourself both physically and mentally?
 The Arapahoe Rescue Patrol is looking for young adults who would be willing to make the commitment to serve their community and help those in need… So others may live!

 Interested in becoming a member on the Patrol?
 Join us for one of our following recruiting meetings:

 Meeting locations to-be-determined.
 Sign up to receive our RECRUITING EMAILS HERE so you can be notified when applications are available, recruiting meeting updates, etc. Prospective members AND their parents are strongly encouraged to attend one of the below recruiting meetings.

 Recruiting meeting #1 – Thursday, March 25th, 2021 at 7:00PM

 Recruiting meeting #2 – Monday, March 29th, 2021 at 7:00PM